-Wednesday's poster session will be located in Humphries 118.
+- Wednesday's Poster Session including the Meet the Editor Event is sponsored by Pearson Education and will be in Beren Auditorium (EEEC building).
 Themes include Geoscience Education Research and Professional Development for Undergraduate Students, Graduate Students, and Faculty.
-Presenters will hang their posters by 8:30 am (the hall will be open to presenters at 8:00am), and the Poster Hall will be open throughout the day.
+Presenters will hang their posters by 8:30 am (the hall will be open to presenters at 8:00 am), and the Poster Hall will be open throughout the day.

 Wednesday Evening Events

 EarthConnections Alliance Open Meeting-Wednesday 7:00 pm-8:30 pm Ritchie Hall: 366

 The EarthConnections Alliance seeks to catalyze a new approach to geoscience education in communities across our country, creating a world in which all students can travel along geo-educational pathways that begin in their early education and continue through college and end in meaningful careers while linking geoscience learning with opportunities to serve their local community.
 Much work is currently taking place in individual communities and projects to move toward this vision.
 Participants in this open meeting will discuss how they can work together to support and expand this work.
 We invite participation by those who have already begun to link geoscience learning to community service at any level, as well as those who are just developing interest.

 GER and Geo2YC Division and Friends Social: The Geo2YC and the GER divisions will be co-sponsoring a happy hour event at McClain's Market (located north right across the street from the Geography & Atmospheric Science building and the Earth, Energy, and Environment Center on KU's campus) from 5:30 p.m. to 7:30 p.m.
 Appetizers will be provided.